9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 We can see how to use a constructor to take a normal Haskell value and turn it into a `JValue`.
 To do the reverse, we use pattern matching.
-Here\'s a function that we can add to `SimpleJSON.hs` that will extract a string from a JSON value for us.
+Here's a function that we can add to `SimpleJSON.hs` that will extract a string from a JSON value for us.
 If the JSON value actually contains a string, our function will wrap the string with the `Just` constructor.
 Otherwise, it will return `Nothing`.